flowagentnu/1rel-documentation/docs/Forms/forms-introduction.md

 # Introduction to Forms

-In 1Relation, forms serve as a dynamic interface between the system and its users, offering a structured and interactive way to capture information.
-They are integral to various functionalities within 1Relation, designed to present questions and fields that require user input.
+In FlowAgent, forms serve as a dynamic interface between the system and its users, offering a structured and interactive way to capture information.
+They are integral to various functionalities within FlowAgent, designed to present questions and fields that require user input.
 Whether it's for creating, editing, or managing data, forms play a crucial role in ensuring efficient and accurate data collection.

 ## Use Cases for Forms

-Forms in 1Relation are versatile and cater to a wide range of applications, including but not limited to:
+Forms in FlowAgent are versatile and cater to a wide range of applications, including but not limited to:

 - **Creating Items**: Streamlining the process of adding new entries, such as registering a new customer.
 - **Editing Items**: Offering a user-friendly interface to modify existing data, like updating customer details.